ma2701/space-invaders/README.md

 sbt> run Driver
 ```

+This is my take on the Space invader game.
+It was done as a fun project using Scala.

+Every 10K points the player is rewarded with an extra life.

+As the player shoots invaders and gets points the game becomes more and more difficult as in invaders move

+around faster and the bombs they drop also drop at a faster rate.

 TODO:

-1) move invader army lower so that it gets very close to the barricades -- DONE

-2) fix the player game element to look more like the original game      -- DONE

-2.1) reset all game elements when the whole game is reset               -- DONE

-2.2) update "lives" area when player is hit                             -- DONE

-3) implement different invader types with different points              -- ALMOST DONE
+1) implement different invader types with different points              -- ALMOST DONE

-4) display "game over" when game is over                                -- DONE

-5) implement mystery invader in red with surprise point assigned to it. -- DONE

-6) implement game pausing
+2) implement game pausing

-7) implement exploded player - display it before resetting the game for another round -- DONE

-8) implement variable velocity for invader army